terraform-google-modules/terraform-google-iam/README.md

 This Terraform module makes it easier to non-destructively manage multiple IAM roles for resources on Google Cloud Platform.

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [1.1.1][v1.1.1].

 ## Usage

 Full examples are in the [examples](./examples/) folder, but basic usage is as follows for managing roles on two projects: